Introduction

 Myth 1 – Students should be moved from an IEP to a 504 plan for senior year because it “looks better” when they apply to college

-Colleges aren’t allowed to ask students applying for admission whether or not they have a disability; therefore, they don’t ask what kind of plan students have.
+Colleges aren’t allowed to ask students applying for admission whether or not they have a disability (this is in the start of Section 504 Subpart E, the part of the law that gives colleges their mandates.)
+Therefore, colleges don’t ask what kind of plan students have.
 And even if students choose to disclose their disability when they apply, colleges still won’t ask whether they have an IEP or 504 plan.
 Therefore, IEP teams should not let students’ plan to attend college (and their decision about disclosure) change the kind of plan they’re on as seniors, or take their services away because they’re worried about how it might affect their chances of getting into college.**

 For more on this particular myth, read my post for Understood – “Do colleges view 504 plans better than IEPs?”